vishvAsa/notes/history/homo/sapiens/Aryan/kentum/germanic/Neitzesche/will_to_power/4/1_Order_of_Rank.md

 37 English folly. * Machiavelli's book, The Prince.

-BOOK FOUR: Discipline and Breeding
+(p489)

-489 him from vindicating his honor.
+ him from vindicating his honor.
 And in all decent actions, are we not deliberately indifferent to the prospect of what may happen to us?
 To avoid an action that might have harmful consequences for us--that would mean a ban on decent actions in general.

 Nonetheless, the rule is valuable because it betrays a type of man: it is the instinct of the herd that finds its formula in this Tule---ope is equal, one takes oneself for equal: as I to you, thus you to me.
 Here there is a real belief in an equivalence of actions that in all actual circumstances simply does not exist.
 Not every action can be returned: between actual "individuals" there are no equal actions, consequently no "requital" - When I do something, I am very far from thinking that anyone else can do much the same: it belongs to me- One cannot pay me back, it will always be another" action that is perpetrated against me.